rajvanshipradeep15/tracardi-api/docs/installation/upgrades.md

 changes in workflow persistence.
 Workflows created in one version may not work properly with all available plugins in a newer version, or the plugins may behave differently.

-To upgrade the source to the latest development version, pull the new docker image:
+To upgrade the open-source version of Tracardi to the latest development version, pull the new docker image:

 ```bash
 docker pull tracardi/tracardi-api:<version>